 AMERICA’S CLASS 40 GRAND PRIX

 The Atlantic Cup presented by 11th Hour Racing is the United States’ premier and only dedicated Class 40 sailing race.
-The race will showcase some of the top Class 40 sailors in the U.S. and world as they complete the 3-leg event.
+The race showcases some of the top Class 40 sailors in the U.S. and world as they compete in the 3-leg event.
 The Atlantic Cup is designed to challenge the sailors in multiple ways.
 The first leg of the race is a long offshore leg which will be raced double-handed.
 The second leg will also be double-handed but will be a shorter, offshore sprint.
 The third leg will force the sailors to switch their boats to an inshore mode and race with a maximum crew of six.
 The combined overall winner of all 3 legs will be crowned Atlantic Cup Champion.

 Points & Prize Money

 Scoring for the Atlantic Cup will be based upon a “High Point” scoring system.
 Each boat’s overall score will equal the total points earned in both offshore legs plus points earned from the inshore races.
 At the conclusion of the event, the boat with the total highest score will be declared the winner.

 To determine the podium winners, the “High Point” scoring system combines all three legs of the race into the boat’s overall score.
 The points for individual race scores are based upon the number of entrants (unless disqualified or retiring after finishing).
 The points for each leg are allotted as follows: 1st place will be awarded points equal to the number of entrants; 2nd place points equal the number of entrants minus 1; 3rd place – points equal the number of entrants minus 2; 4th place – points equal the number of entrants minus 3; and so on.